alexcu2718/fdf/IMPROVEMENTS.md

 The current name needs reconsideration.
 It was originally created as a joke that went a bit too far, and now we're rather stuck with it.

 ## 1. macOS Performance Investigations

+NOTE: Optimisations for other platforms such as BSD are out of scope due to obscure use case.

 Despite attempting several approaches for macOS optimisation via `getattrlistbulk` and `getdirentries64` through raw syscalls (commented code can be found in `src/utils.rs` - search for GETDIRENTRIES).